lutris/docs/NewUser'sGuide.md

 **Favorites**

 Clicking **Favorites** shows you every game you have selected as your favourites, either via right-clicking the game in your library and selecting “Add to favorites” or the drop-down menu next to the game’s “Play” button at the bottom of the client and then selecting “Add to favorites”.

-## Sources
-Under **Sources** on the left-hand side, you’ll find a list of all the Sources you currently have enabled.
-Clicking one shows all the games that are available from a particular Source.

-**Lutris Source**

-The **Lutris** source displays all of the games you have registered in your [Lutris.net](https://lutris.net/) library and allows you to search for any community installers that are available for a particular game.
-Both of these options are placed in tabs at the top of the client after selecting the source.

-**Local Source**

-The **Local** source displays all of your native Linux games.

-**GOG Source**

-The **GOG** source shows every game in your [GOG](https://www.gog.com/) library.

-**Humble Bundle Source**

-The **Humble Bundle** source shows all the games in your [Humble Bundle](https://www.humblebundle.com/) library.

-**Epic Games Store Source**

-The **Epic Games Store** source will show every game in your [Epic Games Store](https://www.epicgames.com/store/en-US/) library.

-**Note – for GOG, Humble Bundle, Epic Games Store, you have to log into the appropriate source via the connect button that appears after hovering over the source itself, otherwise none of the games linked with the associated source/s are displayed.**

-**Steam**

-Once you have the native Linux Steam client installed on your distribution and logged in successfully, all of your Steam games (regardless of platform), will appear here.

-**Steam for Windows Source**

-The Steam for Windows source lists every Steam game available in your library, run via the Wine Steam Runner.
-This option is available, in case you do not wish to use the native Linux Steam client with Proton.

-**The Lutris team [has said](https://twitter.com/LutrisGaming/status/1454539182647377920) that integration for Steam for Windows will be removed, whilst leaving the Wine Steam Runner for those who still wish to use it.**

 ### Runners
 Any runners you wish to use are placed on the left-hand side under **Sources**.
 To enable certain runners, open the Lutris Settings Menu → Runners and click the “Download” button to download and automatically install the Runner you wish to use.